 You can achieve a lot with a few small treatments with hand rejuvenation at our Melbourne clinic.

 We can’t completely remove the signs of ageing, but we can definitely improve the appearance of your hands.
-We can get rid of up to 15 years of ageing signs off your hands with a few short treatments.

 Over time, our hands lose fat, which causes volume loss.
 This makes the hands look thin and bony, and allows veins to protrude.
 We also end up with sun damage on our hands, since they are one of the only parts of our bodies that frequently gets the sun, particularly when we drive.
 They are one of the areas we frequently forget to put sunscreen on, so show sun damage sometimes faster than the rest of our bodies.